I’m Chris, from South Wales in the UK, and I’ve owned ‘Heidi’ for 16 years.

-The carpets and rear seats were removed, and in the front I’ve installed a set of Sparco seats with fixed bases (retrimed with original seat fabric/material).
-The heather core and sound system were also removed.
+The carpets and rear seats were removed, and in the front I’ve installed a set of Sparco seats with fixed bases (retrimmed with original seat fabric/material).
+The heater core and sound system were also removed.

 Next plans?
 Is it finished?

 To be honest, it will never be finished.
 I’m hoping to add some more things, as I’ll never sell her.

 I hope one day I can get a throttle body setup and some real Nascar wheels and wider arches.
 But the main thing for the future is a re-spray, and then is just a matter of enjoying the car.